Who bewitched you? Galatians 3:1

 The version found in the KJV is found in three uncial Greek manuscripts: Ephraeni Rescriptus (±450 A.D.), Athous Lavrencis (±890 A.D.) and codex 0278 (±950 A.D.)
 It is also found in most of the later minuscule manuscripts, all written later than ±900 A.D.

-The 1592 – Latin Vulgate, to this date the official version accepted by the Roman Catholic Church also has this version, along with one Syrian manuscript (616 A.D.) as well as some of Jerome’s manuscripts (†420 A.D.)
+The 1592 Latin Clementina-Vulgate, to this date the official version accepted by the Roman Catholic Church also has this version.
+It was most probably altered according to the printed Greek text of Desiderius Erasmus.
+One Syrian manuscript (616 A.D.) as well as some of Jerome’s manuscripts (†420 A.D.) also have this insert.

 The version found in the NIV agrees with the following Uncial codices: Sinaiticus (±350 A.D.), Alexandrinus (±350 A.D.), Vaticanus (±350 A.D.), Claromontanus (±550 A.D.), Augiensis (±850 A.D.) and Boernerianus (±850 A.D.).
 It is also found in the following Minuscule manuscripts, dated after 900 A.D., nos.
 33, 81, 630, 1739 and a few more.